Natural History Museum

 FAQ

-Why is the Natural History Museum in Verona so unique?
+Why is the Natural History Museum unique?

-Are there animals in the museum?
+Are there animals in the Museum?

-Is the monument accessible to people with disabilities?
+Is the monument accessible for people with disabilities?

-Is it possible to access to the monument with animals?
+Is it possible to access the monument with animals?

 When to visit

-Tuesday - Sunday: 10:00 am - 6:00 pm.
-Last entry at 5.30 pm.
+Tuesday - Sunday: 10:00 AM - 6:00 PM.
+Last entry at 5:30 PM.

 Contact